markfinger/python-webpack/README.md

 ### BUILD_URL

-The url that build requests are sent to.
+The url that build requests are sent to, this url should expose webpack-build.

 Default: `'http://127.0.0.1:9009/build'`